 Investor reporting separates a competent private mortgage servicer from one that exposes you to capital flight, audit findings, and stalled note sales.
-The 10 capabilities below — real-time dashboards, customizable templates, audit-ready trails, escrow transparency, delinquency aging, granular payment history, 1098 packages, investor-level cash flow, secure portal access, and regulatory documentation — define a servicer worth your portfolio.
-Use this checklist alongside the pillars of trust in private mortgage note investor reporting when interviewing servicers, auditing your incumbent, or preparing notes for sale.
-Each item maps to a concrete risk: silent delinquencies, valuation errors, lost note buyers, and CFPB-adjacent enforcement exposure.
+These 10 capabilities — real-time dashboards, customizable templates, audit-ready trails, escrow transparency, delinquency aging, granular payment history, 1098 packages, investor-level cash flow, secure portal access, and regulatory documentation — define the standard every private note investor should demand.

 How do servicer reporting capabilities stack up?

-Direct answer: the gap between a basic servicer and an advanced one is measured in days of reporting lag, depth of audit trail, and breadth of stakeholder customization.
-The table below maps the difference across six common evaluation points, mirroring the framework discussed in our breakdown of investor reporting as the cornerstone of trust and profitability.
+The gap between a basic servicer and an advanced one is measured in days of reporting lag, depth of audit trail, and breadth of stakeholder customization.
+The table below maps that difference across six evaluation points — a framework consistent with accurate reporting as the cornerstone of secure private mortgage investing.

 | Capability | Basic Servicer | Advanced Servicer | Investor-Grade Standard |